 Furthermore, it is critical to immediately fix those areas where you have identified negative experiences as being common.
 Reducing bad experiences, even when your service is not necessarily at an exceptional level yet, will help to give the customer a stronger feeling of consistency.

 Perhaps most importantly of all, you must bear in mind that the overall customer journey includes much more than just the customer service aspect.
-Everything from pre-sale engagement through to after sales services forms part of this journey, so true consistency will encompass every single aspect of your organization.
+Everything from pre-sale engagement through to after-sales service forms part of this journey.
+So true consistency will encompass every single aspect of your organization.

-Customers today have far more control than they did in the past and they are also increasingly perceptive and pay attention to every little detail.
+Customers today have far more control than they did in the past.
+They’re also increasingly perceptive and pay attention to every little detail.
 Therefore, your business simply cannot afford to compromise on any component of the customer journey.
-Customers expect the same level of service quality across each and every stage of the customer journey, so the only road to true success is to pay attention to detail, offer the highest quality service possible and ensure that every one of your people stays focused on maintaining the high standards you set for your business.
+Customers expect the same level of service quality across each and every stage of the customer journey.
+The only road to true success is to pay attention to detail, offer the highest quality service possible and ensure that every one of your people stays focused on maintaining the high standards you set for your business.
 There is little doubt that your customers today expect that.